Table of Contents

 - SEO Spams

-Avast is a well-known company in the field of Antivirus Softwares.
-They have improved their Antivirus application over the years and currently rank as #1 in the Best Antivirus Softwares for Windows.
-Though the application is available on multiple platforms including iOS and Android.
+Avast is a well-known company in the field of Antivirus Software.
+They have improved their Antivirus application over the years and currently rank as #1 in the Best Antivirus Software for Windows.
+The application is available on multiple platforms including iOS and Android.
 Avast helps you to keep your computer free of any viruses or malicious files.
 It also helps you to protect your online data and activities through its Web Shield component.

-Why Avast Blocked an URL on my Computer?
+Why does Avast Block a URL on my Computer?

 Avast Internet Security protects your computer from viruses, spyware, and spam while offering a built-in firewall.
 Avast offers Internet security that can warn you whenever a malicious URL or website is found while surfing the Web.
 The software offers real-time protection that works as you are surfing the Web or downloading programs and attachments.
 Whenever a malicious URL is found, an Avast pop-up appears warning you of the potential for harm or infection.
 Avast also sends virus definition updates to your computer whenever new infections are discovered, keeping your computer updated with the most current protection available.
 The built-in firewall also protects your computer from hackers and attempts to steal private and confidential information.